Sagittaria latifolia: Ecology

 Extremely frequent as an emergent plant, broadleaf arrowhead forms dense colonies on very wet soils that become more open as the species mixes with other species of deeper water levels.
 These colonies form long bands following the curves of rivers, ponds and lakes, well-marked by the dark green color of the leaves.
 The plant has strong roots and can survive through wide variations of the water level, slow currents and waves.
 It displays an affinity for high levels of phosphates and hard waters.

 Despite the name "duck potato", ducks rarely consume the tubers, which are usually buried too deep for them to reach, although they often eat the seeds.
 Beavers, North American porcupines, and muskrats eat the whole plant, tubers included.
 Native Americans are alleged to have opened muskrat houses to obtain their collection of roots.

 This plant is vulnerable to aphids and spider mites.

 Cultivation

 This plant is easily cultivated in 0.15 to 0.45 m of water with no or little current.
 The tubers are planted well spaced (no more than 12 plants per square meter) at the end of May at a depth of 5 to 7 cm.
 Fertilize with decomposed manure.
 They can be multiplied through seeding or division in July.
 The starchy tubers, produced by rhizomes beneath the wet ground surface, have long been an important food source to the indigenous peoples of the Americas, along with those of S. cuneata.
 The tubers can be detached from the ground in various ways: with the feet, a pitchfork, or a stick, and after digging up, the tubers usually float to the surface.
-Ripe tubers can be collected in the autumn, and are also often found then floating freely.
+Ripe tubers can be collected in the autumn, when they are also often found floating freely.